508 Lake Shore: Route description

+The route operates as a weekday rush hour service running eastbound from Long Branch Loop during the morning rush hours and westbound from Distillery Loop during the evening rush hours.
+Service frequency is every 20 minutes.
+The 508 route does not normally operate between June and September.

 History

 On January 6, 1992, the route began as an experiment to test how attractive it would be to riders.
 The TTC scheduled 3 runs for each of the morning and afternoon rush hours, signing eastbound streetcars as "504 Parliament" and westbound as "507 Long Branch".
 By February 1994, the experiment was deemed a success and additional afternoon rush-hour trips were added.
 On Sunday, March 26, 1995, the same date when route 507 Long Branch was merged into 501 Queen, the route received its 508 number, but rollsigns would not be updated until about 1999.

-Due to the streetcar shortage caused by the delayed deliveries of Bombardier Flexity Outlook streetcars, the route ceased operations entirely after the morning rush on June 19, 2015.
-As a result, streetcar service on Lake Shore Boulevard was operated exclusively by the 501 Queen streetcar, while service on King street was operated by the 504 King streetcar.
+Due to the streetcar shortage caused by the delayed deliveries of Bombardier Flexity Outlook streetcars, the route ceased operation after the morning rush on June 19, 2015.
 Before the route was suspended in 2015, the westbound evening runs started at Church Street rather than Parliament Street.

-At the time of its cancellation, there were only three eastbound trips during the morning rush hour, and no service in the afternoon.
-Prior to January 2015, there were also four westbound trips in the afternoon rush hour.

 In July 2019, the TTC scheduled the reintroduction of 508 service for September 3, 2019, with five eastbound trips during the morning rush hour and five westbound trips during the afternoon rush hour, using low-floor Flexity streetcars.
+The 508 streetcars had a few unofficial routings.
+Upon reaching Parliament Street, the morning eastbound streetcars turned north on that street and then west at Gerrard Street to follow and supplement the 506 Carlton route before returning to the Roncesvalles Carhouse.
+From the Roncesvalles Carhouse, the afternoon 506 streetcars travelled east on King Street past Parliament Street to Queen Street East, and looped via Broadview Avenue, Dundas Street East and Parliament Street before starting the published route via King Street, the Queensway and Lake Shore Boulevard West to Long Branch Loop.

+On March 24, 2020, the 508 Lake Shore route was discontinued due to low ridership during the COVID-19 pandemic.

+With the completion of infrastructure work west of Roncesvalles Avenue, the TTC scheduled 508 Lake Shore to resume between Long Branch Loop and Parliament Street effective October 30, 2023.
+On weekdays (excluding holidays), 508 streetcars ran every 20 minutes in peak periods, leaving Long Branch Loop eastbound in the morning rush hours, and leaving Parliament Street westbound in the evening rush hours.

+Effective June 24, 2024, the TTC extended 508 Lake Shore via King Street, Queen Street and Broadview Avenue to Broadview station.

+Effective September 2, 2025, route 508 Lake Shore was cut back to Distillery Loop on Cherry Street south of King, and service to Broadview Station was removed.